 Riverine: For riverine wetlands, Hydrologic Connectivity is assessed based on the degree of channel entrenchment (Leopold et al. 1964, Rosgen 1996, Montgomery and MacDonald 2002).
-Entrenchment is a field measurement calculated as the flood-prone width divided by the bankfull width.
-Bankfull depth is the channel depth at the height of bankfull flow.
-The flood-prone channel width is measured at the elevation equal to twice the maximum bankfull depth.
+Entrenchment calculated as the flood-prone width divided by the bankfull width.
+The flood-prone width is measured at the elevation equal to twice the maximum bankfull depth; maximum bankfull depth is the height of bankfull flow above the thalweg.
 The process for estimating entrenchment is outlined below.
-A 100 m tape measure can be helpful.

 The following 5 steps should be conducted for each of 3 cross-sections located in the AA at the approximate mid-points along straight riffles or glides, away from deep pools or meander bends.
-Steps Replicate Cross-sections 2 3 1 Estimate bankfull width.
+Steps Replicate Cross-sections 1 2 3 1 Estimate bankfull width.
 This is a critical step requiring familiarity with field indicators of the bankfull contour.
 Estimate or measure the distance between the right and left bankfull contours.
 2: Estimate max. bankfull depth.
 Imagine a level line between the right and left bankfull contours; estimate or measure the height of the line above the thalweg (the deepest part of the channel).
 3: Estimate flood prone depth.
 Double the estimate of maximum bankfull depth from Step 2.
 4: Estimate flood prone width.
 Imagine a level line having a height equal to the flood prone depth from Step 3; note where the line intercepts the right and left banks; estimate or measure the length of this line.
-5: Calculate entrenchment ratio.
+5: Calculate entrenchment.
 Divide the flood prone width (Step 4) by the bankfull width (Step 1).
-6: Calculate average entrenchment ratio.
+6: 6: Calculate average description of the average results for Step 5 for all 3 replicate cross-sections.
+Enter the average result here and use it in Tables 4.15 a, b.

-Riverine Wetland Entrenchment Ratio Calculation Worksheet
+Worksheet 4.5: Riverine Wetland Entrenchment Ratio Calculation

-Figure 4.5: Diagram of channel entrenchment parameters.
+Figure 4.5: Parameters of Channel entrenchment.
 Flood prone depth is twice maximum bankfull depth.
-Entrenchment is measured as the flood prone width divided by the bankfull width.
+Entrenchment equals flood prone width divided by bankfull width.

 Rating Alternative States (based on the entrenchment ratio calculation worksheet above)

-Α Entrenchment ratio is $> 2.2$ .
+Α Entrenchment ratio is > 2.2 .

 В Entrenchment ratio is 1.9 to 2.2.

 С Entrenchment ratio is 1.5 to 1.8.

 D Entrenchment ratio is <1.5.